1. Introduction to Lockout–Tagout (LOTO)

 1.1 What is Lockout–Tagout (LOTO)

-Lockout–Tagout (LOTO) is a safety procedure used to control hazardous energy during maintenance, repair, cleaning, inspection, or servicing of machines and equipment.
-It involves physically isolating energy sources and applying locks and warning tags to prevent accidental start-up or release of stored energy.
+Lockout–Tagout (LOTO) is a safety procedure used to control and isolate hazardous energy during maintenance, repair, cleaning, inspection, or servicing of machines and equipment.

 Lockout means placing a physical lock on an energy-isolating device so that it cannot be operated.